function61/eventhorizon/docs/architecture/pusher-wire-protocol.md

 - -> (Subscription stream) offset resolve request
 - <- (Subscription strean) offset resolve response

-Repeat this as long as Pyramid has newer data than app:
+Repeat this as long as Event Horizon has newer data than app:

-- Read newer data from Pyramid
+- Read newer data from Event Horizon
 - -> Push that to app
 - <- ACK